jetyue04/Power_Outages_Impact/README.md

 ​
 #### Univariate Analysis
-For our univariate analysis, we plotted teh distribution for each in the cleaned dataset.
+For our univariate analysis, we plotted the distribution for each in the cleaned dataset.
 One of the plots we found most interesting was the distribution of cause categories, as pictured below:

 <iframe src="assets/fig1.univar_barplot.html"  width="1050" height="450"  frameborder="0"></iframe>